Sonora Northwest Mexico, Mexico Travel Guide

 Traveler's Diarrhea:

 This issue is common.
-Drink only bottled or purified water.
-Avoid ice from tap water.
+Make sure you only drink bottled or purified water.
+Steer clear of ice from tap water.
 Eat well-cooked food.
 Avoid unpeeled fruits and raw vegetables unless washed with purified water.

 Carry anti-diarrhea medication like Imodium A-D Caplets.
 Rehydration salts are also beneficial.